6 alternatives to America’s most popular national parks

 “Every direction that you go out of Flagstaff, there’s something new and interesting to see,” Taylor says.

-If you’re traveling with kids, Taylor recommends going to Sunset Crater Volcano National Monument, where the last volcano in the United States erupted, or Meteor Crater, where a meteor struck about 50,000 years ago.
+If you’re traveling with kids, Taylor recommends going to Sunset Crater Volcano National Monument, where the last volcano in the region erupted, or Meteor Crater, where a meteor struck about 50,000 years ago.

 Read more tips on summer travel: